Adityasinghvats/Django-learning/Notes.md

 - making migrations for admin panel use `python manage.py migrate`.
 - create super user `python manage.py createsuperuser` to create admin.
 - admin `aditya` password `aditya@01`.
+- start tailwind server while making changes in tailwind classes by `python manage.py tailwind start`.
+- In a database, cascade is a feature that automatically updates or deletes related records in other tables when a change is made to a parent table.
+- After making any changes to models.py run `python manage.py makemigrations`.